FedyCCodes/Machine-Learning-Letters/README.md

 ### Data:

 The current demo doesn't have any precompiled data so you would run the model with empty data.
-However in the HTML file you can uncomment line 97 (`<!-- <script src="data.js"></script> -->`) to have access to precompiled data so that it wouldn't need to be trained.
+However, in the HTML file, you can uncomment line 97 (`<!-- <script src="data.js"></script> -->`) to have access to precompiled data so that it wouldn't need to be trained.

 ### Drawing & Learning: